sagitbolat/skyengine_sdl/ideas.md

     * Make a dedicated memset method that will memset an arena's memory to a value (such as clearing all memory to 0)
     * Make a dedicated InitArena method that will init whatever arena is passed to it.

-* [ ] Refactor all image data to have an alpha channel as well.

 * [O]Make dt more persise than just ms. Need more something like microseconds.
     * apparently that is not easy to do, since CPUs work off ms not microseconds.